Edit Blog Post

 Issy is feeling a bit tired, so I set off on my own in our trusty little hire car.
 I climb the narrow road up the precipitous cliffs behind Paleokastritsa Harbour.
 The views are spectacular.

 The road is very narrow.
 I stop behind another car at a set of traffic lights.
-It seems that the road through the village in front of me is so narrow that there’s only just enough room for one lane of cars, so I wait for the lights to change so that we can take our turn.
-A car pulls up behind me, and a very attractive young lady jumps out of the passenger seat and crosses the road to take some happy snaps, while her partner waits patiently in the car for the lights to change.
+It seems that the road through the village in front of me is so narrow that there’s only just enough room for one lane of cars, so I wait for the lights to change so that I can take my turn.
+A car pulls up behind me, and a very attractive young lady jumps out of the passenger seat and crosses the road to take some happy snaps, while her partner waits patiently in the car for a green light to appear.
 She finishes and comes to get back in the car, but she goes to the wrong car.
 She pulls angrily on my passenger door which has self locked, and curses under her breath.
 Twenty something me would have been more than happy to let her in.
-She glares in through the window, and is then more than a bit shocked to see yours truly looking back at her,
+She glares in through the window, and is then more than a bit shocked to see yours truly looking back at

 That’s our hotel top left